 Knowing a person’s political views is a crucial; you can tell a lot about a person solely by their stance in politics.
 It might not being the first thing I would bring up and discuss with someone before hooking up, butI think it’s important when it comes to dating."

 Eddie Mitsou Pettersson, 24, Los Angeles and New York

 “At first, I did not really recognize myself in all the stories coming out of the #MeToo movement.
 I have always had a very direct approach to meeting people and relationships.
 I almost began to wonder why I didn’t have my own stories to share.
 But as #MeToo continued, I became more aware of systemic misogyny.

 Reading the Cat Person story did affect me — the well described process of Margot’s thoughts during the sex scene is something I can relate to.
 I’ve chosen not to let my similar experience get under my skin.
 Maybe that’s something I need to take away from #MeToo: that you should never do anything if you have doubts.

 Luckily for me, living in two of the most modern, developed cities in the world most people I tend to date or hook up with have very similar political views.
 In general, I always try to understand people instead of thinking they’re idiots because they don't think the way I do.

 I used to date a guy who I disagreed with on the topic of gun control.
 He was not against it, which made me furious.
-But he grew up in a neighbourhood that wasn't very safe -- which is totally different to my experience of growing up in Stockholm, Sweden.
-We discussed it several times, and I came to respect his opinions -- still I kept trying to convince him otherwise.
+But he grew up in a neighborhood that wasn't very safe — which is totally different to my experience of growing up in Stockholm, Sweden.
+We discussed it several times, and I came to respect his opinions — still I kept trying to convince him otherwise.

 My generation is great at letting people be who they want to be.
 Social media like Instagram have helped a lot with that: so many hairy, quirky, cool, bisexual babes out there are telling their 250K followers to not give a fuck.”